 ☼ ☼ ☼

 Each day for seven days, William and Mary agreed to meet each other the following day.
 On the eighth day, William suggested, “As you know, Mary, my house feels empty with only me in it.
-I'd like to invite you to come stay with me for two weeks.”
+I'd like to invite you to stay with me for two weeks.”
 He gently took her hand.

 Before answering, she turned her head and coughed.
 She cleared her throat, smiled at William and said, “I think that's a wonderful idea!
 I'll bring a small suitcase with some clothes and other odds and ends tomorrow.
 That should be all I need.”